 The Point of This Summary: Client has conviction for solicitation of prostitution (Penal Code § 647(b)) out of the Long Beach Superior Court expunged, which he greatly appreciated because he was on the board of directors of several prominent organizations who ran background checks and he did not want this conviction to cause his resignation.

 Following the citation for solicitation of prostitution, he was convicted of this offense and placed on three years of informal, or summary, probation out of the Long Beach Courthouse.
 He utilized the services of a public defender and failed to have the charge reduced to trespassing or disturbing the peace, as was common in 2009 (in 2019, this is more difficult due to human trafficking issues).

-Nine years later, he called our office to have the conviction expunged because he was on the board of directors of several prominent organizations.
+Nine years later, in 2018, the client called our office to have the conviction expunged because he was on the board of directors of several prominent organizations.
 He was a well-known architect who had been with the same large firm for 35 years and he was thinking about retirement.

 He knew that one of the organizations he was a board member for was going to do background searches on all the members during the next year and he wanted to have no problems.

 He discussed his situation with Greg Hill, who explained that “expungement,” as the term is used in California, does not remove, erase or delete the conviction from one’s record, as it apparently does do in other states.
 The term “expungement” implies a sponge soaking up and removing a mess, but that is really not what expungement did.
 Instead, expungement (as provided at California Penal Code § 1203.4) allows a judge to change the last plea in the case back to “not guilty” and to dismiss the case.